Introduction: Designing Icicles With Codeblocks in Tinkercad

 3D printing allows people to build 3D objects from models they have built on the computer.
 People use it for all kinds of things from making small fixes to items to building bionic arms and other toys.
 Let’s look at a few examples of how different people use 3D printing.

 One example involves helping the Earth’s coral reefs.
 3D printed objects are giving coral larvae a place to grow, helping to repopulate coral reefs.

 3D printing also allows people to design innovative things that previous versions of manufacturing did not allow for.
 This includes really neat dresses.
 Share this video with your classroom to help illustrate.

 Kids create things with 3D printing!
-Students from TechBoston Academy created 3D Printed toys and showcased them.
+Students from TechBoston Academy created 3D printed toys and showcased them as part of a project led by the design studio Mbadika.
 Toys included a utility belt, a bow and arrow gadget, and a high-tech medical pillow.
 Read more about what these students created.

 Some people have even created 3D printed cars that can travel up to 68 miles per hour!
 After your students have considered these options, ask them which was their favorite, and why, and then have them dream big to imagine what else 3D printing could do.